nice-digital/next-web/web/README.md

 ### Push pull components between storyblok spaces

 Use extreme caution when push pulling components between spaces as you can overwrite live content if you get the push / pull direction or space ids wrong.
+The same advice for logging in and out of the storyblok CLI applies ([see updating types](#updating-types)).
 The pull command creates a temporary local backup directory with the id of the space, then pulls the components from storyblok as individual files.
 The push command first executes a pull to ensure the latest version from storyblok, then prompts for the name of the component to push to the chosen space - multiple components can be pushed by comma separating the names.

 1. **Add Space IDs to environment variables:**
    - Open your `.env.local` file.